goatchurchprime/jupyter_micropython_kernel/README.md

 look at with some of the features shown.)

-If a cell is taking too long to interrupt, it may respond to a "Kernel" -> "Interrupt" command. s
+If a cell is taking too long to interrupt, it may respond to a "Kernel" -> "Interrupt" command.

+Alternatively hit Escape and then 'i' twice.

-To upload the contents of a cell to a file, put
+To upload the contents of a cell to a file, write:

-    %%FILE yourfilename.py
+    %sendtofile yourfilename.py

 as the first line of the cell

 To do a soft reboot (when you need to clear out the modules and recover some memory) type:

-    %%REBOOT
+    %reboot

 Note: Restarting the kernel does not actually reboot the device.
 Also, pressing the reset button will probably mess things up, because